 Neuvil stared Umberto in the eye for a long moment, then he took the hat.
 He might not know how to read, but he knew how to read people, and he also knew how to signal a vinr.

 Good ’ol Gosling.
 You’ve just earned yourself another post-match celebration in the Lateen.

-Cassandra Thordwall stilled her features as the Inquestor pressed the owner of the dockside pubic house.
+Cassandra Thordwall stilled her features as the inquestor pressed the owner of the dockside public house.
 “Why, then, did no one else swear to seeing her there?”
 The woman looked furious that a witness had come forward to provide the suspect a crossbow bolt-proof alibi.

 Gosling shrugged.
 “Can’t speak for anyone else, m’lords.
 I saw her plenty.”

 “He’s lying,” said Rennigan Slythe.
-Even if she dodged this trouble, that he was now the league’s Officer for Conduct would be bad news moving forward.
+Even if she dodged this trouble, that Slythe was now the league’s Officer for Conduct would be bad news moving forward.

 “Good luck with that,” Thordwall snapped.
 They left the bowels of the Forteresa Almenara and emerged into the sun.
 Thordwall gave a shiver as though her body was shrugging off the bone-gnawing dank of the dungeon where she had passed the last day and a half.
 It was hot and humid … typical for port cities on the Sommer Sea at this time of year … but neither too hot nor too humid for footy.

 And she might just get to the Sanger in time for the kick-off.

 That was what the kick-off sounded like to Jacyntha; the skulls of those damned big lizards were hard and had hollow chambers running through them, making an echoing thump when they got brained in battle.